Born: New York, New York, 18 December 1860

 Died: New York, New York, 23 January 1908

-He was known mostly for his piano suites, such as: Woodland Sketches, Sea Pieces, and New England Idyls.
+Edward Alexander MacDowell was a composer known mostly for his piano works, especially these suites: Woodland Sketches, Sea Pieces, and New England Idyls.

-He also composed a large number of songs and a small amount of orchestral works, including two concertos (First in 1885/ Second in 1890) and two suites (First completed in 1893/ Second in 1897).
-His Second Orchestral Suite (subtitled "Indian") was said to be his own personal favorite work and is deservedly in need of more attention.
+He also composed a large number of songs and a few orchestral works, including two piano concertos (the First in 1885/ the Second in 1890) and two orchestral suites.
+His Suite No. 2, subtitled ("Indian"), was based on themes from American Indian tribes and evoking their life, premiered by the Boston Symphony Orchestra in 1896, and said to be MacDowell's personal favorite work.
+It is deservedly in need of more attention since it is his best orchestral work.

 In the year of his death, his widow Marion Nevins MacDowell, had published a collection of her husband's short poems, under the title: